 How to Make Hexagon Denim Patchwork

-Place two hexagons right sides together and using a running stitch sew them together along the top edge avoiding the paper.
+Place two hexagons right sides together and sew them together along the top edge using a running stitch, avoiding the paper.

 Some people like to stitch the hexagons together into a flower pattern or in rows and then join the rows.
-I however just stitched them randomly together in no particular order.
+I, however, just stitched them randomly together in no particular order.

 Covering The Seat Pad

-If you don’t have the patience for hand sewing your hexagons together there is a tutorial for machine sewing them on youtube.
+If you don’t have the patience for hand sewing your hexagons together, there is a tutorial for machine sewing them on youtube.
 However, I think the hand-stitched hexagons look better.

-Personally, I can’t decide which chair is my favourite yellow or blue.
-I think though I will look for some fabric scraps with green in them for the random hexagons on my next chair pad cover.
+I can’t decide which chair is my favourite yellow or blue.
+I think I will look for some fabric scraps with green in them for the random hexagons on my next chair pad cover.

 These denim patchwork chairs aren’t my only denim upholstery project.
 I have recovered an IKEA Skruvsta chair in denim and made a denim ottoman storage crate.